-- When you are done refuelling your car, gently press the flap to close it. - [1] Your car must be unlocked before the fuel filler flap can be opened.
+4 When you are done refuelling your car, gently press the flap to close it.

-7.2.
+7.5.
 Fuel/Petrol information

 It's important to use the correct fuel when refuelling your car.
 Petrol is available with different octane ratings that are adapted for different types of driving.